Parrycys/tp/docs/DeveloperGuide.md

 * **Mainstream OS**: Windows, Linux, Unix, MacOS.
 * **Contact** - An individual an organisation/party has interest in communicating with.
-* **Contact Details** - Adjectives that can describe a contact including but not limited to Contact Name, Phone Number, and Email
+* **Contact Details** - Adjectives that can describe a contact including but not limited to Contact Name, Phone Number, and Email.
-* **CSV File** - (Comma Separated Values) a simple text file that stores data in a tabular format, where each line represents a row and values within a row are separated by commas
+* **CSV File** - (Comma-Separated Values) a simple text file that stores data in a tabular format, where each line represents a row and values within a row are separated by commas.
-* **VCF File** - (Vcard) a common file format used to store and exchange digital contact information across devices and platforms (iCloud, Google Contacts, etc.)
+* **VCF File** - (vCard or Virtual Contact File) a common file format used to store and exchange digital contact information across devices and platforms (iCloud, Google Contacts, etc.).
 * **Event Organisers** – Tech-savvy event organisers who are fast typists and deal with large amounts of contacts.
-* **Tag** - To associate a contact with a particular group
+* **Tag** - To associate a contact with a particular group.

 --------------------------------------------------------------------------------------------------------------------